markusrobertjonsson/condcoop/README.md

 # Unconditional Cooperation
-Simulations for MJs paper about conditional cooperation
+Simulations for the paper "Unconditional cooperation in the face of disaster" by Marijane Luistro Jonsson and Markus Jonsson.